Ascarosepion pfefferi: Habitat and biology

 A. pfefferi has been recorded from sand and mud substrate in shallow waters at depths of 3–86 m.
 The species is active during the day and has been observed hunting fish and crustaceans.
 It employs complex and varied camouflage to stalk its prey.
 The normal base colour of this species is dark brown.
 Individuals that are disturbed or attacked quickly change colour to a pattern of black, dark brown, white, with yellow patches around the mantle, arms, and eyes.
 The arm-tips often display bright red colouration to ward off would-be predators.
 Animals displaying this colour pattern have been observed using their lower arms to walk or "amble" along the sea floor while rhythmically waving the wide protective membranes on their arms.
 This behavior supposedly advertises the poisonous flesh of this cuttlefish, but significant amounts of toxins have not yet been isolated from this species.

 Reproduction

 Copulation occurs face-to-face, with the male inserting a packet of sperm into a pouch on the underside of the female's mantle.
 The female then fertilises her eggs with the sperm.
 The eggs are laid singly and placed by the female in crevices or ledges in coral, rock, or wood.
 In one instance, around a dozen eggs were found under an overturned coconut husk half.
 They had been placed there by a female which had inserted them through the central hole of the husk.
 Thereby, the eggs were protected from predatory fish.

 Freshly-laid eggs are white, but slowly turn translucent with time, making the developing cuttlefish clearly visible.
 From emergence, hatchling A. pfefferi are capable of producing the same camouflage patterns as adults; they are truly precocial and do not receive any care from their parents.

-The cuttlefish observes and learns how to survive in the ocean before hatching.
-The cuttlefish embryos, encased in transparent eggs, engage in what is called embryonic learning, gathering valuable information about their environment while their eyes develop.
-For example, unborn cuttlefish can develop a visual preference for a certain kind of prey if they see that prey occurring often outside the confines of their egg.
-When they're born, the baby cuttlefish already understand which kind of foods are abundant in their area, and which might be more scarce.